 In a nutshell, gamification is a way of improving the customer experience in the culture by:

-- Making a museum visit fun and memorable.
+- Making a museum visit more fun and memorable;

-- Multiplying interactions between visitors to federate communities around a cultural institution.
+- Multiplying interactions between visitors themselves to federate committed communities around a cultural institution.

 Wait marketing before a visit or cultural event